 Digital Object Identifier (DOI)

 Malek-Ahmadi, Michael; Chen, Kewei; Perez, Sylvia E.; He, Anna; and Mufson, Elliott J., "Cognitive Composite Score Association With Alzheimer'S Disease Plaque And Tangle Pathology" (2018).
-Neurobiology.
+Translational Neuroscience.
 313.